Mich21050/mich21050.github.io/_drafts/amazon-echo-hacking.md

 _Wiring Diagram_

 ### 2. New base:
 I designed and printed a small alternative base which just bolts into place instead of the original one.
-It has a small gap to make routing the wires easier and to be able to normally put it onto your desk (stl in repo):
+It has a small gap which makes routing the wires easier.
 ![base](base.jpg){: width="700" height="400" }
 _3d printed base_

 ### 3. Flashing SD-Card:
 Pretty easy process.
-I used this [image](https://github.com/echohacking/wiki/wiki/Echo) from the echohacking repo and just used the dd command like so:
+I used this [image](https://github.com/echohacking/wiki/wiki/Echo) from the echohacking repo and just used the dd command like so.
+You could also use something like balenaEtcher but I would recommend using Linux for the whole process (a VM is sufficient).
 ```shell
 dd if=debian-sd.img of=/dev/sdX bs=8M; sync
 ```